Elderly female hand holding hand of young caregiver.

 Being a caregiver can be as stressful as it is rewarding.
 Thankfully, there are many ways to reduce stress – and it starts with caregivers taking time for themselves.

-Reserving a respite stay at a senior living community is a great way to provide help for family caregivers, as it gives them an opportunity to step away from the demands of their day-to-day.
+Reserving a respite stay at a senior living community is a great way to provide help for family caregivers, as it gives them an opportunity to step away from the demands of their day-to-day life.
 These short stays typically range from two weeks to one month, and they offer all of the benefits of a senior living community’s memory care lifestyle.
 Learning more about and researching respite care options is another thoughtful way you can support family caregivers.

 Share Resources for Supporting Caregivers and Preventing Burnout